 - RONLY Caution Federal Law (USA) restricts this device to sale by or on the order of a physician. - Insertion or removal of this device is only to be done by qualified health professionals. - Follow aseptic techniques when inserting the catheter. - If guide wire must be withdrawn while the needle is inserted, remove both the needle and guide wire as a unit to prevent the needle from damaging or shearing the guide wire. - Sutures should not be tied around the catheter itself.
-The provided suture wings will secure the catheter without compromising catheter patency. - Use only the Luer Adapter or Universal Tubing Adapter to access the catheter with a syringe, wall suction unit, water seal drainage system or glass vacuum bottle per instructions below.
+The provided suture wings will secure the catheter without compromising catheter patency. - Use only the Luer Adapter or Universal Tubing Adapter to access the catheter with a syringe, wall suction system, water seal drainage system or evacuated bottle other than Aspira Evacuated Drainage Bottles per instructions below.